 My Coaching Philosophy & Approach | A Message from Colleen

-I want to help leaders understand their value at a deep level of consciousness and, from there, guide them to take actions toward ways they can thrive personally and professionally.
+I help leaders understand their value at a deep level of consciousness and, from there, guide them to take actions toward ways they can thrive personally and professionally.
 Some Executive Coaches specialize in helping their clients with tactical and transactional activities.
 I strive for results that are much longer-lasting.
 I am a Transformational Coach.
 This means that, in alignment with my own personality and interests, I tend to work pretty deep.
 I am less interested in the “what?” (although I have helped hundreds achieve that!) and much more interested in the “why?” – the knowledge of which can only lead to the highest levels of joy, productivity and fulfillment.